articles

 Chicago's Chinatown is a popular destination for residents and tourists, easily accessible from the CTA's Red Line or the Water Taxi (in warmer months) and a fun place to visit with the whole family.
 Two of the most popular times to visit are during the Dragon Boat Races in June and Chinese New Year celebrations in the early months of the year (actual dates vary - but between January 21 to February 20).

-LOCAL EVENTS TO CELEBRATE THE YEAR OF THE RABBIT
+LOCAL EVENTS TO CELEBRATE THE YEAR OF THE HORSE

 Be sure to check back on the Macaroni KID Chicago calendar for more events!